prof-rossetti/georgetown-opim-557-201810/projects/savings-calc.md

 > NOTE: Depending on your interface, when declaring variables, it may be reasonable to declare different datatypes than those suggested above, or to not declare datatypes at all.
 Use your best judgement and go with what works.

 See the "Calculation Requirements" section below for more information about how to calculate these information outputs.

+#### Formatting

+Regardless of how you choose to capture and display inputs and outputs, make sure the user sees only properly-formatted values.
+Rates should be formatted with a percent sign (%) and dollar amounts should be formatted as USD with a dollar sign ($) and two decimal places.

 ### UI/UX Requirements